Liberdus/docs-contrib/rpc/api.md

 ### **lib_get_account**

 **Description:**
-Retrieves account details for a specific address.
+Retrieves account details for a specific address or by alias.

 #### **Parameters:**
-- `params`: An array containing the account address as a string.
+- `params[0]`: An array containing the account address as a string.
+(32bytes) padded shardus address.
+- `params[1]`: An optional string containing the alias of the account.

+If both are supplied alias will be used to fetch the account.

 #### **Returns:**
 - **Success Response:**